 251 South Willard Street Burlington, VT 05402

-Don came to Champlain College from Harold Washington College, one of the City Colleges of Chicago, where he served as president from 2011 through 2014.
-Don played a key role in the college's "Reinvention" initiative, creating strategies and programs for diverse student populations while eliminating barriers to employment and addressing inequality in higher education.
+Laackman came to Champlain College from Harold Washington College, one of the City Colleges of Chicago, where he served as president from 2011 to 2014.
+He played a key role in the college's "Reinvention" initiative, creating strategies and programs for diverse student populations while eliminating barriers to employment and addressing inequality in higher education.

 Prior to his presidency at Harold Washington, Laackman managed workforce and education programs for Civic Consulting Alliance, a non-profit partnership dedicated to reshaping how Chicago operates through building pro-bono teams of business experts, government leaders, and staff that develop strategies for making Chicago more livable, affordable, and globally competitive.

 From 1984 to 2007, Laackman worked at Accenture, one of the world's leading consulting, technology, and outsourcing firms.
 Over his 23-year career with the company as a partner and managing director, he led strategy, sales, planning, change management, and information technology initiatives for clients of the financial services and insurance industry.